csc-training/geocomputing_course/materials/parallel.md

 3) Use external tools to run the scripts in parallel
 4) Write your own parallel code

-From practical point of view in supercomptuers, it is also important to understand, if the the tool/script supports:
+From practical point of view in supercomputers, it is also important to understand, if the the tool/script supports:
 * **Multi-core** - it runs in parallel only inside one node of the supercomputer.
 * **Multi-node** - it can distribute the work to several nodes of the supercomputer.